 Key Takeaways

 • Wet Dyeing vs. Digital Printing: Traditional wet dyeing uses huge amounts of water and chemicals.
-This leads to high costs and environmental damage.
 Digital printing cuts water use by up to 90%.
 It also offers design flexibility.

 • The Fabric Matters: Digital printing success depends on a high-quality, stable fabric base.
 A poor base can lead to warped prints and wasted material.